-Unfortunately, in 2020, there are no application possibilities for studios in other countries.
+Unfortunately, for now, there are no application possibilities for studios in other countries.
 As soon as these Artist in Residency Grants are again available, we will report that on the website.

 Where can I find an overview of the 2021 deadlines?